Medicare Part C, also more commonly known as Medicare Advantage, is a bundled “all-in-one” alternative way to receive Medicare coverage.

 Similar to employer health insurance plans, Medicare Advantage plans have two key types of networks:

-- PPO (Preferred Provider Organization): More than one-third (37%) of Medicare Advantage plans available in 2022 are local PPO plans.
+- PPO (Preferred Provider Organization): 42% of Medicare Advantage plans available in 2024 are local PPO plans.
 PPOs offer greater choice of physicians and hospitals but can be a more expensive option.
 They cover care by in- and out-of-network providers, however, out-of-network providers will cost more.

 - Other types of plans: A small number of beneficiaries have the option of enrolling in Private Fee-for-Service (PFFS) plans and Medicare Medical Savings Accounts (MSA) plans